-Individual artists have the privilege to develop their own creative toolbox that works best for them, so feel free to take or ignore any of this as you wish.
-With all of this in mind, here are a few tips and tricks that have helped me develop my personal writing style.
+Independent artists have the privilege to develop their own creative toolbox that works best for them, so feel free to take or ignore any of this as you wish.
+With that in mind, here are a few tips and tricks that have helped me develop my personal writing style.

 Listen to Music

-Emotions/Soul: Music gives people an opportunity to be emotionally vulnerable in a time where it's otherwise frowned upon.
+Emotions/Soul: Music gives both the artists and the audience an opportunity to be emotionally vulnerable in a culture where vocal expression is otherwise often frowned upon.
 In each record/performance, I want to make it easier for my audience to believe in the lyrics and emotions I'm trying to express.
-I find it difficult to convey these through my face, so I've got to make them believable through my voice.
+I find it difficult to convey these emotions through my face without judgement, so I've got to make them believable through my voice.

 Remember, all of these can be general parameters.
 You are always allowed to experiment in individual pieces or a change in style all together.
 As artists and human beings, no particular thing or person has to define who you are.
 We all have a right to grow and develop over time.